 - 19.7.1 Each custody is to be supplied with a mattress.
-Custody staff will determine whether a custody will be supplied with a blanket(s) giving due consideration for the following impact factors; - Time of day - Time of year and external weather conditions - Temperature in cell - Likely length of time in custody - Any requests from the custody - 19.7.2 Where the custody requests a blanket and is refused, the rationale and any alternatives offered should be recorded in the National Custody System. - 19.7.3 No blanket is totally anti-tear.
+Custody staff will determine whether a custody will be supplied with a blanket(s) giving due consideration for the following impact factors; - Time of day - Time of year and external weather conditions - Temperature in cell - Likely length of time in custody - Any requests from the custody - 19.7.2 Blankets should be issued in a controlled and measured way.
+Under no circumstances should a blanket be thrown into a cell. - 19.7.3 Where the custody requests a blanket and is refused, the rationale and any alternatives offered should be recorded in the National Custody System. - 19.7.4 No blanket is totally anti-tear.
 All blankets must be checked when being issued to identify any existing tears and to prevent them being used as a ligature.
 Blankets with tears should be removed from use immediately and destroyed.
-Custody staff should notify the cluster inspector to ensure destroyed blankets are accounted for and replaced. - 19.7.4 Blankets should be removed from a cell when the custody is released or transferred and placed in the dirty blanket store. - 19.7.5 Where blankets may have become soiled e.g. urine or faeces they should be placed in the soluble bags available for this and forwarded to the laundry in the normal manner. - 19.7.6 In the event of bedding requiring destruction due to contamination e.g. too heavily soiled to be washed, the items should be placed in a clinical waste bag and collected in accordance with local arrangements.
+Custody staff should notify the cluster inspector to ensure destroyed blankets are accounted for and replaced. - 19.7.5 Blankets should be removed from a cell when the custody is released or transferred and placed in the dirty blanket store.
+Prisoners can be requested to remove blanket from cell.
+However, there is no obligation for them to do so. - 19.7.6 Where blankets may have become soiled e.g. urine or faeces they should be placed in the soluble bags available for this and forwarded to the laundry in the normal manner. - 19.7.7 In the event of bedding requiring destruction due to contamination e.g. too heavily soiled to be washed, the items should be placed in a clinical waste bag and collected in accordance with local arrangements.
 Custody staff should notify the cluster inspector to ensure destroyed blankets are accounted for and replaced.